Abdullah00110/Inventory-Task/README.md

 - **CRUD Operations**: Create, Read, Update, and Delete items.
 - **Authentication**: Secure API access using token-based authentication.
 - **Caching**: Utilizes Redis for caching frequently accessed data to improve performance.
-- **Logging**: Configured logging to monitor application behavior and errors.
+- **Logging**: Configured logging to monitor application behaviour and errors.
 - **Testing**: Comprehensive test coverage for all endpoints.

 ## Technologies Used